denten-books/plain-text/2-device.md

 Thus even as they skirted the idea of materialist poetics, the formalists were not quite able to transcend the limits of ideation and ideology.
-Analysis moved from the level of content to the level of combinatorial arrangement, and no further.
+Analysis moved from the level of content to the level of combinatorial arrangement and no further.
 The question of surfaces, posed so recursively by Nabokov, gains an instrumental dimension when considered in the context of media history.
 At its upper limit, the nesting doll structure of literary instrumentation ends at the book itself.
 It is a literary device containing all other literary devices.
 Yet even formalist literary analysis begins by discarding that outer shell, seeing past the material affordances of the object as if ideas could be grasped directly, without material mediation.
-The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his by then Soviet colleagues:
+The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his by then Soviet
+colleagues:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of